chaoliu18/RPLVC/README.md

     pip install scipy pytorch_msssim

 Install [BPG](https://bellard.org/bpg/) for the coding of I-frames.
-We have provided the compiled executables bpgenc and bpgdec in "./bin" folder, and you need to add the "./lib" to LD_LIBRARY_PATH before using them.
+We have already provided the compiled executables bpgenc and bpgdec in "./bin" folder, and you need to add the "./lib" to LD_LIBRARY_PATH before using them.

     export LD_LIBRARY_PATH=$(pwd)/lib:$LD_LIBRARY_PATH